Alexhuszagh/xcross/README.md

 # License

 This is free and unencumbered software released into the public domain.
 This project, however, does derive off of projects that are not necessarily public domain software, such as [crosstool-NG](https://github.com/crosstool-ng/crosstool-ng), the [Android NDK](https://android.googlesource.com/platform/prebuilts/ndk/+/master/NOTICE), as well as build off of GCC, the Linux kernel headers, and the relevant C-runtime (glibc, musl, uClibc-ng).
+Therefore, distributing any images will be subject to the GPLv3 or later (for GCC), and GPLv2 for the Linux headers.

 These licenses are only relevant if you distribute a toolchain as part of a proprietary system: for merely compiling and linking code as part of a standard toolchain, the usual linking exceptions apply.